Common Causes of Truck Accidents

 Have you been injured in a truck accident?
 Are you now facing medical bills, lost wages, disability, or other issues, injuries or damages?
-If you were a passenger or driver in an accident involving a large truck or commercial vehicle you need an experienced Phoenix truck accident lawyer now.
+If you were a passenger or driver in an accident involving a large truck or commercial vehicle, you need an experienced Phoenix truck accident lawyer to represent your interests.
+The Lebovitz Law Group specializes in helping people just like you.

-Determining the cause(s) of the accident, establishing negligence and liability, and providing proof are often very different for truck accidents than for standard car crashes.
+Determining the cause(s) of the accident, establishing negligence and liability, and providing proof of fault are often very different for truck accidents than for standard car crashes.

 Quick Facts about Truck Accidents